Skanthasishanth/exno1/README.md

 # Exno:1

-Data Cleaning Process
+Data Cleaning Process and Outliers Detection & Removal

 # AIM
 To read the given data and perform data cleaning and save the cleaned data to a file.

 # Explanation

 Data cleaning is the process of preparing data for analysis by removing or modifying data that is incorrect ,incompleted , irrelevant , duplicated or improperly formatted.
 Data cleaning is not simply about erasing data ,but rather finding a way to maximize datasets accuracy without necessarily deleting the information.
+An Outlier is a data item/object that deviates significantly from the rest of the (so-called normal) objects.
+Identifying outliers is important in statistics and data analysis because they can have a significant impact on the results of statistical analyses.

 # Algorithm
 STEP 1: Read the given Data